Gur-e-Amir

 The Gūr-i Amīr or Guri Amir (Amir Temur maqbarasi, Goʻri Amir, گورِ امیر) is a mausoleum of the Turco-Mongol conqueror Timur (also known as Tamerlane) in Samarkand, Uzbekistan.
-It occupies an important place in the history of Turkestan's architecture as the precursor for and had influence on later Mughal architecture tombs, including Gardens of Babur in Kabul, Humayun's Tomb in Delhi and the Taj Mahal in Agra, built by Timur's Indian descendants, Mongols that followed Indian culture with Central Asian influences.
-Mughals established the ruling Mughal dynasty of the Indian subcontinent.
+It occupies an important place in the history of architecture of Turkestan as the precursor for and having influence on the later Mughal tombs, including the Bagh-e-Babur in Kabul, Humayun's Tomb in Delhi and the Taj Mahal in Agra, built by Timur's descendants, the Mughals, that shaped Indian culture with Central Asian influences.
 The mausoleum has been heavily restored over the course of its existence.

-Construction
+Background

 Geometric courtyard surrounding the tomb showing the gate, Iwan, and dome.

 Gur-e Amir means "Tomb of the King" in Persian.
 This architectural complex with its azure dome contains the tombs of Timur, his sons Shah Rukh and Miran Shah and grandsons Ulugh Beg and Muhammad Sultan.
 Also honoured with a place in the tomb is Timur's teacher Sayyid Baraka.

 The earliest part of the complex was built at the end of the 14th century by the orders of Muhammad Sultan.
-Now only the foundations of the madrasah and khanaka, the entrance portal and a part of one of four minarets remains.
+Now, only the foundations of the madrasah and khanqah, the entrance portal, and a part of one of four minarets remains.

-The construction of the mausoleum itself began in 1403 after the sudden death of Muhammad Sultan, Timur's heir apparent and his beloved grandson, for whom it was intended.
-Timur had built himself a smaller tomb in Shahrisabz near his Ak-Saray Palace.
-However, when Timur died in 1405 on campaign on his military expedition to China, the passes to Shahrisabz were snowed in, so he was buried here instead.
+The construction of the mausoleum began in 1403 after the sudden death of Muhammad Sultan, Timur's heir apparent and his beloved grandson, for whom it was intended.
+Timur had built for himself a smaller tomb in Shahrisabz near his Ak-Saray Palace.
+However, when Timur died in 1405 on campaign on his military expedition to China, the passes to Shahrisabz were snowed in, and so he was buried here instead.
 Ulugh Beg, another grandson of Timur, completed the work.
 During his reign the mausoleum became the family crypt of the Timurid dynasty.